edouardkombo/ParserStrategy/README.md

 About
 -----

 Parser Strategy is a parser for ILN (Intuitive Language Notation) files.
+It helps managing services and events.

 Requirements
 ------------